-In some situations, it may not be possible to achieve optimal revision of scarring with a single surgical procedure.
+In some situations, it may not be possible to achieve optimal results with a single surgical procedure.
 Multiple procedures may be necessary.
 Should complications occur, additional surgery or other treatments may be necessary.
-Even though risks and complications occur infrequently, the risks cited are the ones that are particularly associated with scar revision surgery.
+Even though risks and complications occur infrequently, the risks cited are the ones that are particularly associated with Excision of Skin Lesion surgery.
 Other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there cannot be any guarantee or warranty expressed or implied on the results that may be obtained.